island-lang/island-lang.github.io/README.md

 // Thus, in addition to defining the anonymous context type, it also introduces
 // a nameless, 'ghost' instance for it.
 //
-// Alternatively, 'someName: context' would have namespaced the properties under
+// Alternatively, 'let someName: context' would have namespaced the properties under
 // the 'someName.' prefix, but otherwise behave identically. context
 	name: string